eXplore who you are by signing up for this integrated four-credit program!

-- camping and team building activities linked to PPL2O, GLC2O and CVH2O
+- Camping and team building activities

-- cycling trip around Tyendinaga with various stops to learn local FN history
+- Cycling trip around Tyendinaga with various stops to learn local FN history

-- canoe trip, leadership skills and ORCKA training/ certification with focus on FNMI peoples
+- Canoe trip, leadership skills and ORCKA training/ certification with focus on FNMI peoples

-- first aid and CPR training and certification
+- First Aid and CPR training and certification

 - WHMIS training and certification

 - Duke of Edinburgh's Award certification (bronze level)